GPowell2760/vim-setup/tmux-cheatsheet.md

 ## Pane Splitting

-- |: Splits vertical
+- | : Splits vertical
-- -: Splits horizontal
+- `-` : Splits horizontal

 ## Navigation

 The keybindings are set up to be similar to Vim.

-- h: Left
+- h : Left
-- j: Down
+- j : Down
-- k: Up
+- k : Up
-- l: Right
+- l : Right